The national-champion MSU hockey team paraded through East Lansing and then took part in a celebration at Munn Ice Arena.

 The school's 13-sport program also enjoyed widespread success under Comley's leadership.
 The football program produced 10 winning seasons and advanced to the NCAA Division II semifinals in 1987.
 The women's volleyball team won seven Great Lakes Intercollegiate Athletic Conference (GLIAC) titles and won NCAA Division II national championships in 1993 and 1994.
 The NMU women's basketball squad won two GLIAC championships, made 10 trips to the NCAA Division II Great Lakes Regional Tournament, won two regional championships and made one Elite Eight appearance.
 The men's basketball program won two GLIAC Championships and made three visits to the NCAA Division II Tournament.
 The women's swimming team won five GLIAC titles, including four in a row, and the men's and women's Nordic skiing teams competed on the national level with several student-athletes chosen for national squads that competed in Europe.

-Comley has been very active in the community.
-He serves as the honorary chairman of the American Lung Association Asthma Walk and is part of the Coaches For Kids campaign, which is raising money to build a pediatrics emergency room at Sparrow Hospital.
+Comley has been also been active in the community.
+He serves as the honorary chairman of the American Lung Association Asthma Walk and has also done so for the American Red Cross blood drive.
+He has also been part of the Coaches For Kids campaign, which raised money to build a pediatric emergency room at Sparrow Hospital.

 Born Jan.
 20, 1947, Comley and his wife, Diane, are the parents of two children.
 Rick is a 2004 graduate of Michigan State who earned his master's degree at MSU last spring.
 He currently serves as a coach and scout for the Sioux City Musketeers of the United States Hockey League.
 Their daughter, Gillian, is a graduate of Notre Dame; she resides in Dallas with her husband, Brian Murphy, and their children Katie and Daniel.